Cause and Effect Essay Guide

 • What impact do they have?

-If you decide to write a cause-and-effect essay and describe many results, consider including several outcomes.
-Otherwise, you will make your cause-and-effect essay basic.
+If you write a cause and effect essay describing many results, consider including several outcomes.
+Otherwise, you will make your cause and effect essay basic.
 You would be better off mentioning that many consequences exist and developing only the most critical ones.

 Making predictions